Orienfish/IoTSim_Model/README.md

 ### Wi-Fi

 #### Wakeup (TCP)
 To obtain a taste of power variation on Raspberry Pi’s Wi-Fi chip, we first evaluate the time-varying power pattern when we turn on the Wi-Fi on Raspberry Pi, connect to a common Access Point (AP) and then send various size of packets to the other terminal that also connects to the AP.
-The following Figure displays the power trace when Raspberry Pi is working at 1200MHz.
+The following figure displays the power trace when Raspberry Pi is working at 1200MHz.
 We observe that the on-off state of Wi-Fi chip brings a power difference of approximately 0.14W (same value for 600MHz).
 Sending a larger packet will need longer time and consume more power aside from the base Wi-Fi power.

 The running scripts, collected data and plotting graphs can be found in the `RPi_WiFi_Wakeup` folder.
 <div align=center><img width="400" height="350" src="https://github.com/Orienfish/IoTSim_Model/blob/master/RPi_WiFi_Wakeup/Wi-Fi_wakeup_1200_1000_nosample_label.png"/></div>

 #### Packet Size (TCP)
 We are also interested in the “turning point” of packet size where the transmission power diverges from the baseline Wi-Fi power.
 In our experiment, we fix the bandwidth at 2000kbps using the [wondershaper tool](https://github.com/magnific0/wondershaper) and create simple python scripts to trigger the transmission of packets varying in size.
 We record the transmission intervals of each size of a packet, only calculating the average power consumed in that period.
-The measured Wi-Fi power consumption and length of transmission interval are shown in the following Figure.
+The measured Wi-Fi power consumption and length of transmission interval are shown in the following figure.

 The running scripts, collected data and plotting graphs can be found in the `RPi_WiFi_PacketSize` folder.
 <div align=center><img width="400" height="325" src="https://github.com/Orienfish/IoTSim_Model/blob/master/RPi_WiFi_PacketSize/wifi_exp_600_2000kbps.png"/></div>